AlphaGit/alphas-manifesto-blog/_posts/2018-01-01-the-future-of-work-aided-by-ai.md

 What if we allowed our algorithms to deviate from the pre-provided assumptions that we fed it, and it still found proper solutions to the problems we posed.
 They do still have error functions on which they could be measured.
 Would that count as creative thinking?
 While the answer is not pretty clear, let me show you an example on how this might work.

-If you haven't played before with <a href="https://affinelayer.com/pixsrv/">pix2pix</a> you can give it a try now.
+If you haven't played before with [pix2pix](https://affinelayer.com/pixsrv/) you can give it a try now.
 It's an image generator that takes images (sketches) as input and provides more complex images (full-color) as output.

 ![]({{ site.baseurl }}/assets/traditionalcat.png)